w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 > The fundamental laws of physics do not describe true facts about reality.
 Rendered as descriptions of facts, they are false; amended to be true, they lose... explanatory force.[^6]

-It is easy to forget, having received and consumed [Mazur's eggs](http://abel.math.harvard.edu/~mazur/preprints/when_is_one.pdf), that ham was on the menu.
-But matter and energy seem to manifest just a fragment of the kaleidoscope of causality.
+It is easy to forget, having received and consumed [Mazur's eggs](http://abel.math.harvard.edu/~mazur/preprints/when_is_one.pdf), that ham was on the menu; but matter and energy seem to manifest just a fragment of the kaleidoscope of causality.
 Sometimes, as Hofstadter puts it,

 > the bottom level, though 100 percent responsible for what is happening, is nonetheless irrelevant to what happens.[^7]